Functions

 Update a contact profile field

 This function updates a contact profile field with a defined value.
 Storing a value against the user's contact profile means it is available when the journey interaction ends and can be retrieved in future interactions.
+Updating multiple contact profile fields can be achieved by passing a list of profile fields with their values separated by commas.

 The value can be any data captured while the user interacts with the Journey.
 All standard and custom fields can be updated with this function.